Submission

 Needless to say, Submission's popularity was short-lived at best and it was never really regarded as a 'must ride' attraction, more as something to fill time on the way to Oblivion.
 In its later years, it was commonplace for only one side of the ride to run, due to both waning popularity and maintenance reasons.

 It was therefore unsurprising that the park considered closing Submission (along with the neighbouring Enterprise) for part of 2012 to allow for the construction of The Smiler.
 This plan did not come to pass in the end and the ride operated throughout the construction process.
-Indeed, for it to better support The Smiler during its first season, a lot of effort was put in to bringing Submission back to full working order, with both sides briefly working once again in 2013.
+Indeed, a lot of effort was put in to bringing Submission back to full working order to support The Smiler during its first season, with both sides briefly working once again in 2013.

 Submission's area after removal

-But the story didn't end there... after closure the ride sat dismantled for many years in the storage yard near the Flag Tower and may still be there today.
+But the story didn't end there... after closure, the ride sat dismantled for many years in the storage yard near the Flag Tower before eventually disappearing to a location unknown.

 In the park, the ride was replaced by a freshly laid lawn area right below Oblivion's break-run.
 The patch of grass, dubbed the Submission Memorial Garden by fans, survived for many years at the heart of the X Sector.